Eugen417/home-assitant-dashboard/miele_washer_card_generator/README_en.md

 3. **Generate the code.**
    * Open the `miele_card_generator.html` file in any browser on your computer.
    * Select your machine type (Washer or Dryer) and enter its entity prefix (for example, if the time sensor is named `sensor.washer_remaining_time`, your prefix is `washer`).
+   * *(Optional) Map any custom sensor names in the Advanced Settings.*
-   * Copy the generated short YAML code (only 4 lines!).
+   * Copy the generated short YAML code.

 4. **Add to dashboard.**
    * Clear your browser cache (`Cmd+Shift+R` or `Ctrl+F5`) so Home Assistant "sees" the new JS file.